Wintellect/MSLearn/Introduction to Git/includes/8-resolve-merge-conflicts-jdp.md

 ## Make a change as Alice

-Let's started by taking on Alice's role again and making a change to the Web site's home page by replacing the picture of Bob's cat with a picture of Alice's.
+Let's assume Alice's role again and make a change to the Web site's home page by replacing the picture of Bob's cat with a picture of Alice's.

 1. Navigate back to the "Alice" directory: